 The Devastation of Birth Injuries

 Finding out that you are having a baby might be the best news you have ever received.
 You may plan every last detail and wait for the big day to arrive.
 Unfortunately, there are some parents who, rather than celebrating the birth of their child, will face sadness, grief, and a host of other indescribable emotions after learning their child has suffered from a birth injury.

-A Salt Lake City, UT birth injury lawyer can imagine how devastating a birth injury can be.
+A birth injury lawyer can imagine how devastating a birth injury can be.
 We understand the long hours of extra care, medical treatment, and financial strain a birth injury can cause.
 We also know that you may be overwhelmed with anger and confusion; that your world has been turned upside down because of an error made by a doctor or medical practitioner.
 We would like to help you.

-As a team of personal injury lawyer in the Salt Lake City area, we are here to fight for you and your future.
+As a team of personal injury lawyers in the Salt Lake City area, we are here to fight for you and your future.
 For decades we have been helping families get the medical assistance and monetary compensation they deserve.
 All we ask is that you put your trust in us and feel confident in knowing we will do our best to recover maximum damages after a birth injury.